Shaunak Sen

-Shaunak Sen is an Indian filmmaker, video artist and film scholar.
+Shaunak Sen is an Academy award nominated Indian filmmaker, video artist and film scholar.
 His documentary film on environmental issues, All That Breathes, won the Grand Jury Prize in the World Cinema Documentary Competition at 2022 Sundance Film Festival and the Golden Eye award for the best documentary at 2022 Cannes Film Festival.
 It was also nominated for the Academy Award for Best Documentary Feature.
+The documentary then won a Peabody Award at the 84th ceremony for "its graceful portrait of empathy and interconnectivity between nature and man".

 Education

 Sen graduated in Mass Communication from A.J.K.
 Mass Communication Research Centre Jamia Milia, New Delhi, and obtained a Ph.D. from the School of Arts and Aesthetics at the Jawaharlal Nehru University in Delhi.
 His academic and early professional work won support from various organizations, including the Films Division of India Documentary Fellowship (2013), CSDS-Sarai Digital and Social Media Fellowship (2014), Pro Helvetia Residency (2016) and the Charles Wallace Fellowship (2018).
 He also participated in Cambridge University's ERC Urban Ecologies project as a visiting scholar in 2018.